 The breakthrough treatment package surrounds a surgically implanted device which sends electrical currents to the lower part of the spinal cord.
 It basically functions as an amplifier to help the signals bypass the injury side.
 Commands and signals sent from the brain reach the areas and limbs below the injury.

-Made world-famous by the Christopher & Dana Reeve Foundation, Unique Access Medical took this approach and raised it to a new level by introducing powerful stem cells and other supporting therapies.
+Unique Access Medical took this approach and raised it to a new level by introducing powerful stem cells and other supporting therapies.

 The treatment will take place in an internationally accredited tertiary care hospital and not in a hotel or clinic.
 This is important for the patient’s safety and care as the patient will have access to all specialized departments & specialist doctors which will further increase the treatments efficiency.